ducavalcanti/superheroes/README.md

 * **pageSize**: the number of records per page (default: _10_);

 ### Get Single Super Power (GET /powers/:powerId):
 Gets a single super power from the database.
-Requires authentication.
+Requires [Authentication](#authentication).
 Replace the URL param **:powerId** by the id of the desired power.

 ### Update Super Power (PUT /powers/:powerId):
 Updates a single super power from the database.
-Requires authentication.
+Requires [Authentication](#authentication).
 Replace the URL param **:powerId** by the id of the desired power.

 The following body keys are accepted: